abhijitmahalle/CMAC/README.md

 # Cerebellar Model Articulation Controller (CMAC)
-This respository contains code to implement CMAC architecture.
+This respository contains code to implement CMAC architecture introduced in the paper "[A New Approach to Manipulator Control: The Cerebellar Model Articulation Controller (CMAC)](https://github.com/AbhijitMahalle/CMAC/blob/master/research_paper.pdf)" by J. S. Albus .
 The model has been trained to learn the function for 2-D parabolic curve.

 ## Instructions to run the code:
 ```